 Besides being a great way to reach prospective students in their natural habitat, social media also offers the advantage of interactivity.
 By sharing outcomes data on popular platforms like Instagram, Facebook, and Twitter, you give students the chance to like and share that information, creating engagement and organically extending your reach.

-It’s worth noting that this channel is especially popular among first-generation and minority students, making it an important way to engage these underrepresented populations.
+It’s worth noting that this channel is especially popular among first-generation students, making it an important way to engage these underrepresented populations.
 As a bonus, social media can also be a great place to share your graduates’ success with other important stakeholders, including current students and alumni.

 When conducting your campus tours, chances are you have the opportunity to give a pre- or post-tour presentation to those in attendance.
 Families who are physically present on your campus are your most captive audience!
 Be sure to make the most of it by demonstrating quantitative evidence of student success.
 You can also circulate program-specific outcomes data to the relevant department chairs and deans so they can share it when meeting with students or giving their own departmental presentations.